Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool reads the full body of an email using its RFC message-id, and distinguishes it from sibling tools like search_emails which return metadata.
-The verb 'read' and resource 'email' are specific and unambiguous.
+The description clearly states 'Read full body of a message by its RFC message-id.'
+This is a specific verb and resource, differentiating it from sibling tools like search_emails which return summaries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.